rahmanakorede442/NewsAggregator/README.md

 cp .env.example .env
 ```

-Then configure your database and cache settings:
+Then configure your database and credential settings:

 ```env
 DB_CONNECTION=mysql